-The 2020 Senior Statesman program will be held from March 25th through March 27th.
-Recruitment for 2020 is underway and the format will remain the same as 2019.
+The 2020 Senior Statesman program has been suspended due to COVID-19.
+Recruitment for 2020 was successful and all senior stateman candidates have been added to MCDA Advocacy outreach list.
 The 2019 Senior Statesman program was held in April with 24 participants.
 New brochures, applications, and programming was developed this year over a three-day format.
 Participants reported a high degree of satisfaction with the program based upon post event survey results.